rishabhzn200/CSE575_ML/README.md

 # CSE575_ML
 This code has used the SkillCraft data set from UCI Machine Learning Repository.

 The data has 3,395 instances and 20 attributes.
-Some basic feature analysis is done to:
+Some basic feature analysis is done to:<br/>
 • Plot the frequency histogram on ’GapBetweenPACs’ and ’ActionsInPAC’ attributes, respectively.
 [Histogram1.py]